OscarLawton/RubyEulerProblems/README.md

-A groups of Problems for Project Euler solved using the Ruby programming language
+Solutions for the Project Euler problems solved using the Ruby programming language